 Some signs of abuse to look out for:

 If you find yourself in this type of relationship, ask someone you trust to help you safely get out of harm’s way.
-The National Domestic Violence hotline is 1-800-799-7233, and there are often resources available to help victims of domestic violence in your community. *You are not alone, you do not deserve to be treated in that way, and we sincerely hope for the best for you.
+The National Domestic Violence hotline is 1-800-799-7233, and there are often resources available to help victims of domestic violence in your community. *You are not alone, and treating others well is key to a healthy relationship.
+We sincerely hope for the best for you.

 Though breaking off an engagement can leave you with some initial heartache…